Kitty's Amelia (1803 ship): 3rd voyage transporting enslaved people (1806–1807)

-Slave voyage #4 (1807–1808)
+4th voyage transporting enslaved people (1807–1808)

 Kitty's Amelia underwent coppering and repairs in 1807.
 Then on 1 July 1807 Thomas Forrest received a letter of marque for Kitty's Amelia.
 The Act for the abolition of the slave trade had passed Parliament in March 1807 and took effect on 1 May 1807.
 However, Kitty's Amelia had received clearance to sail 27 April, before the deadline.
 Thus, when she sailed on 27 July, she did so legally.
-This was the last legal slave voyage for an English vessel.
-Kitty Amelia's owners had appointed Forest as master, but that when Hugh Crow (or Crowe), returned to Liverpool on Mary they appointed Crow master and relegated Forest to chief mate.
+This was the last legal slave voyage for a British vessel.
+Kitty Amelia's owners had appointed Forest as master, but when Hugh Crow (or Crowe), returned to Liverpool on Mary, they appointed Crow master and relegated Forest to chief mate.
 In his memoirs, Crow states that he commanded Kitty's Amelia from June 1807.
 Forrest resented his demotion and on the way to Bonny took every opportunity to undermine Crow's authority.
 Crow then relieved Forrest of his position.
 Forrest died on the coast of Africa.

 On 27 October 1807 five slavers, one of them Kitty's Amelia, left Bunce Island; they constituted the last legal convoy of British slavers.
-Because they were engaged in a legal voyage, they qualified for a British Royal Navy escort in the form of the 16-gun sloop HMS Favorite, under the command of Lieutenant Frederick Hoffman (acting).
+Because they were on a legal voyage, they qualified for a British Royal Navy escort by the 16-gun sloop HMS Favorite, under the command of Lieutenant Frederick Hoffman (acting).
 The voyage to Barbados from Sierra Leone took seven weeks.
-Several times during the voyage Hoffman visited the slave ships under his care and found them orderly and clean, and the slaves healthy.
-Kitty's Amelia arrived with 233 slaves at Jamaica 25 January 1808.
+Several times during the voyage Hoffman visited the ships under his care and found them orderly and clean, and the captives healthy.
+Kitty's Amelia arrived with 233 captives at Jamaica 25 January 1808.

 In contrast with Hoffman's assessment of the state of health aboard the slave ships, Crow, in his memoir, recalled that Kitty's Amelia had lost 30 whites and 50 blacks to sickness on the voyage, the whites included her two doctors, who had died shortly after she arrived at Jamaica.
-He further noted that many of the other slavers that had hurried to beat the deadline for the end of the slave trade had lost twice as many blacks.
+He further noted that many of the other slave ships that had hurried to beat the deadline for the end of the trade in enslaved people had lost twice as many blacks.

 After loading a cargo for Liverpool, Crow decided to remain at Kingston to deal with some affairs.
 He entrusted the command of Kitty's Amelia to his friend Captain Thomas Brassey, who had sailed out on the schooner St George, which also belonged to Kitty's Amelia's owners.
 Brassey left Jamaica 24 April 1808 and sailed to Liverpool with a cargo of beeswax, palm oil, elephants' teeth, Madeira wine, rum, sugar, and coffee, arriving on 30 June.
 He arrived at Liverpool on 29 June.

 Then in 1808 Kitty's Amelia's master became Roberts.
 She last appeared in Lloyd's Register in 1809 with Roberts, master, and trade Liverpool-The Brazils.